FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/mrs_cluster_v2.md

 * `security_group_ids` - (Optional, List, ForceNew) Specifies an array of one or more security group ID to attach to the MRS cluster.
 If using the specified security group, the group need to open the specified port (9022) rules.
+  Changing this will create a new MRS cluster resource.

-* `template_id` - (Optional, List, ForceNew) Specifies the template used for node deployment when the cluster type is CUSTOM.
+* `template_id` - (Optional, String, ForceNew) Specifies the template used for node deployment when the cluster type is CUSTOM.
+Changing this will create a new MRS cluster resource.
   + mgmt_control_combined_v2: template for jointly deploying the management and control nodes.
 The management and control roles are co-deployed on the Master node, and data instances are deployed in the same node group.
 This deployment mode applies to scenarios where the number of control nodes is less than 100, reducing costs.